aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 | `version`    | Version range using the semver format                          | Semantic Versioning             | No         |

-We will also need to implement three GitHub actions on this repository:
+We will also implement three GitHub actions on this repository:

 1. File validation on PR.
-It will block merging if the structure of the file is not compliant with the rules.
+It will block merging if the structure of the file is not compliant with the specification above.
 2. Issue sync-up.
 When the PR is merged, this action will copy the content of the file over to the GitHub issue it's linked to.
 3. Issue protection.
-Every change to issues that are linked to advisories will be checked by this action, to avoid corruption.
+Every change to issues that are linked to some advisory will be checked by this action, to avoid corruption.

 #### CLI logic

-The CLI will fetch the file from GitHub, parse the content and check whether the version range contained in the advisory matches the CLI version or the framework version (depending on the affected component, also present in the advisory).
+The CLI will fetch the file from GitHub, parse the content and check whether the version range contained in the advisory matches the CLI version or the framework version (depending on the affected component).

 Since the CLI knows its own version, checking against the version range of the advisory is trivial.
 The version of the framework, however, is not readily